NICHD-BSPC/httools_py/docs/source/index.rst

 The full processing pipeline is included in a Snakefile and can be configured using a config yaml file.
 Upon success, an html summary file is generated.
-It contains interactive graphs of integration genomic distribution, ORF-maps, heatmap of the most targeted regions and links to the output TSV files.
+It contains interactive histograms of integration genomic distribution, distribution relative to ORFs, heatmap of the most targeted regions and links to the output TSV files.

 Modification of the config.yaml file and rerun of the pipeline will only trigger the rerun of affected rules.